DedLad/git-strap/README.md

 11. Now your project files are pushed to repo on Github.
 12. When working on the project next time use ``git pull`` to make sure you have the latest copy of the repo, incase others worked on it.

-NOTE :
-1. you might have to fork, if you are working on pre-existing project from github.

-2. Skip step 1 and instead use ``git clone git@github.com:username/project.git``,if you are working on pre-existing Github repo that you just forked to download a copy of the project on to your computer.

-3. you can fork a repo by going to github repo link, clicking the ``fork`` button on top right of the page, this creates the fork/copy of the repo onto your account, then follow the said steps with this new forked repo from your account.

-4. To contribute or merge your work on the fork to main repo, go to the main repo's link, click on the ``Pull Requests`` button next to ``Issues`` button, choose your forked repo branch on the right side, and click on ``Create Pull Request``, wait for the owner of the repo to validate your work and merge.